sinclairzx81/brainfuck-rs/readme.md

 ## overview

-brainfuck-rs is a Rust implementation of the brainfuck programming language written as a experiment embedding simple programs within rust.
+brainfuck-rs is a small interpreter for the brainfuck programming language written in Rust.
+This project was written to experiment with hosting a small vm inside of Rust and to explore various threading and io related concepts.
+This project was also written for fun.

-Information on the brainfuck language can be found at [https://en.wikipedia.org/wiki/Brainfuck](https://en.wikipedia.org/wiki/Brainfuck)
+information on the brainfuck language can be found at [https://en.wikipedia.org/wiki/Brainfuck](https://en.wikipedia.org/wiki/Brainfuck)

-Project offered as is for anyone who finds it useful.
+This project offered as is for anyone who finds it useful or interesting.

 ## running examples

 ```
 cargo run --example helloworld

 cargo run --example fibonacci

 cargo run --example mandelbrot
 ```